Mjolnir42/tom/docs/tom/cmd_ref/meta::namespace:add.md

 std | string | Standard attribute for the namespace | | yes
 uniq | string | Unique attribute for the namespace | | yes

+# NOTES

+This command has an increased likelyhood to result in the following cli
+error: `Syntax error, back-to-back keyword: type` since `type` is both a keyword for the namespace, and the value for a `std-attr` definition.
+Such colliding property values can be stated surrounded by `'"%` characters that will be stripped from the request.

 # PERMISSIONS

 The request is authorized if the user either has at least one